MasatakaNakamura/remark/Slide-Properties.md

 # Agenda
 ```

-A Slide name may be used to:
+A slide name may be used to:

- - Link a slide directly using URL fragment, i.e. `slideshow.html#agenda`
+ - Link to a slide using URL fragment, i.e. `slideshow.html#agenda`

+ - Navigate to a slide using the API, i.e. `remark.gotoSlide('agenda')`

  - Identify slide DOM element, either for scripting or styling purposes: